waikato-datamining/image-dataset-converter-imgvis/README.md

 # image-dataset-converter-imgvis
-Visualization extension for the image-dataset-converter library.
+visualization plugins for the image-dataset-converter library.

 ## Installation